Skip to main content

 • Careful discussion of the patient's concerns is essential, including at the pre-operative assessment.

-• Benzodiazepines are the usual agents used as they provide anterograde amnesia, relief of anxiety and light sedation.
-If given orally 1-2 hours before surgery they have only a small effect on cardiorespiratory function but large doses can interfere with the speed and quality of recovery.
+• Benzodiazepines are the usual agents used as they provide anterograde amnesia, relief of anxiety and light sedation.4 If given orally 1-2 hours before surgery they have only a small effect on cardiorespiratory function but large doses can interfere with the speed and quality of recovery.
 In day-care cases, short-acting benzodiazepines (eg, temazepam) are often preferred.
 Temazepam is given orally.
 Lorazepam is longer acting and effective for amnesia.
-Midazolam is also commonly used, and is associated with a faster recovery time than diazepam, although this may be longer in elderly patients.
-Diazepam use is not recommended for premedication in children.
+Midazolam is also commonly used, although recent studies suggest minimal effect (compared to placebo) in elderly patients.5 Diazepam use is not recommended for premedication in children.

 • Clonidine (unlicensed) is also increasingly used for sedation, orally or IV.

-• Dexmedetomidine is also used as a sedative with anxiolytic and analgesic properties, and clonidine and dexmedetomidine are considered to be effective alternatives to benzodiazepines, particularly in children4.
+• Dexmedetomidine is also used as a sedative with anxiolytic and analgesic properties, and clonidine and dexmedetomidine are considered to be effective alternatives to benzodiazepines, particularly in children.6

 • Relieving anxiety and sedation may also be achieved by opioids such as morphine, pethidine and fentanyl.